 Sydney can be an expensive city for food and hotels, but visiting the city does not have to break the bank.
-There are plenty of free things to do in Sydney city centre or within easy traveling distance.
+There are plenty of free things to do in Sydney city centre or within easy traveling distance and many of these I would consider to be the best things to do in Sydney too.
 There are plenty of activities for all people such as families, couples or solo travelers.
 Here is my list of 15 free things to do in Sydney:

 *Disclosure* This post may contain affiliate links.
 This means when you buy through the link, the Travel Fairies will receive a small commission at no extra cost to yourself.